-This error can occur when the MQ queue name is not defined in the internal Java Messaging Service (JMS) server queue names list.
-This problem can occur if a WebSphere Application Server queue destination is created, without adding the queue name to the internal JMS server queue names list.
+This error can occur when the MQ queue name is not defined in the Internal JMS Server Queue Names List.
+This can occur if a WebSphere Application Server Queue Destination is created, without adding the Queue Name to the internal JMS Server Queue Names List.